-The operator of Thai registered helicopter shall provide the checklists to be used by flight crews prior to, during and after all phases of operations, and in emergency, to ensure compliance with the operating procedures contained in the aircraft operating manual, the flight manual or other documents associated with the certificate of airworthiness and

-- otherwise in the operations manual.
+The operator of Thai registered helicopter shall provide the checklists to be used by flight crews prior to, during and after all phases of operations, and in emergency, to ensure compliance with the operating procedures contained in the aircraft operating manual, the flight manual or other documents associated with the certificate of airworthiness and otherwise in the operations manual.
 The design and utilization of checklists shall observe Human Factors principles.
-The checklists constructed using the guidance contained in AOCR. - 2.2.7 Minimum Flight Altitudes (Operations Under IFR) - 2.2.7.1 The operator of Thai registered helicopter shall establish minimum flight altitudes for those routes flown for which minimum flight altitudes have been established by the State flown over or the Kingdom of Thailand, provided that they are not less than those established by that State, unless specifically approved. - 2.2.7.2 The operator of Thai registered helicopter shall specify the method by which it is intended to determine minimum flight altitudes for operations conducted over routes for which minimum flight altitudes have not been established by the State flown over, or the Kingdom of Thailand, and shall include this method in the operations manual.
+The checklists constructed using the guidance contained in AOCR.

+- 2.2.7 Minimum Flight Altitudes (Operations Under IFR) - 2.2.7.1 The operator of Thai registered helicopter shall establish minimum flight altitudes for those routes flown for which minimum flight altitudes have been established by the State flown over or the Kingdom of Thailand, provided that they are not less than those established by that State, unless specifically approved. - 2.2.7.2 The operator of Thai registered helicopter shall specify the method by which it is intended to determine minimum flight altitudes for operations conducted over routes for which minimum flight altitudes have not been established by the State flown over, or the Kingdom of Thailand, and shall include this method in the operations manual.
 The minimum flight altitudes determined in accordance with the above method shall not be lower than specified in Regulation on Civil Aviation Board (RCAB) No. 94 on Rules of The Air. - 2.2.8 Heliport or Landing Location Operating Minima - 2.2.8.1 The operator of Thai registered helicopter shall establish operating minima for each heliport or landing location to be used in operations and the method of determination of such minima shall be approved by the CAAT.
 Such minima shall not be lower than any that may be established for such heliports or landing locations by the responsible authority or agency for the state in which the heliport or landing location is located, except when specifically approved by that State.
 Refer to AOCR Appendix T. - 2.2.8.2 Operational credit(s) for operations with helicopters equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS shall be authorized by the CAAT.
 Where the operational credit relates to low visibility operations, the operator shall obtain a specific approval from the CAAT.
-Such authorizations shall not affect the classification of the instrument approach procedure.

-Note. - Operational credit includes:

-- a) for the purposes of an approach ban (2.4.1.2), a minima below the heliport or landing location operating minima; - b) reducing or satisfying the visibility requirements; or - c) requiring fewer ground facilities as compensated for by airborne capabilities. - 2.2.8.3 The operator of Thai registered helicopter shall establish the heliport or landing location operating minima which will apply to any particular operation and shall take full account of
+Such authorizations shall not affect the classification of the instrument approach procedure. - Note 1.
+Operational credit includes: - a) for the purposes of an approach ban (2.4.1.2) or dispatch considertations, a minimum below the heliport or landing location operating minima; - b) reducing or satisfying the visibility requirements; or - c) requiring fewer ground facilities as compensated for by airborne capabilities.